zbrandt/resume/rendercv_output/Zachary_Brandt_CV.md

 - Sept 2023 – present
 - [blockchain.berkeley.edu](https://berkeley.blockchain.edu)
-- Led teams in developing a ticket marketplace for FIFA and a JavaScript VM for Hyperweb Web3
+- Led teams in developing a ticket marketplace for FIFA, a JavaScript VM for Hyperweb, and Axelar full-stack
 - Secured projects by writing grants and responding to RFPs, growing our presence in blockchain
-- Oversaw project completion, timelines, deliverables, and client communication
+- Oversaw project management, SDLC, DevOps, deliverables, and client communication

 ## Worksheets AI, Summer Intern